webtions/i-recommend-this/docs/technical-reference.md

-# I Recommend This - API Reference
+# I Recommend This - Technical Reference

 This document provides a technical reference for the functions, methods, and classes available for developers.